 You have worked hard, put in years of sweat equity into your business and grew it to what it is today.
 Now, at a time when you are ready to sell the business, you wonder “How much is my business worth?”.

-Many business owners I have met have some idea of an industry average multiple for their business.
-They have a "guesstimate" of the multiple of SDE (Seller Discretionary Earnings) or EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) for their business.
+Many business owners I meet have some idea of an industry average multiple for their business.
+They have a “guesstimate” of the multiple of SDE (Seller Discretionary Earnings) or EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) for their business.

 A multiple of earnings is a good starting point for a “back of the napkin” calculation.
 The actual net cash proceeds you get from selling a business is often more than just a simple multiple of SDE or EBITDA.
 For simplicity’s sake, we will just address how the earnings multiple is derived.